 Q: Which is the best place to buy a fridge in Singapore?

-You used to only be able to buy a fridge from stores, but now you can purchase them online for the ultimate convenience and enjoy discounted prices!
-Lazada is my go-to for shopping electronics.
-If you prefer to see the fridge in-person, you can always pop by to any of these consumer electronic stores near you to check it out before purchasing online.
+You used to only be able to buy fridges in Singapore from stores, but now you can purchase them online for the ultimate convenience and enjoy discounted prices!
+Lazada and Shopee are my go-to for shopping electronics.
+If you prefer to see the refrigerator in-person, you can always pop by to any of these consumer electronic stores near you to check it out before purchasing online.

 How do I choose which fridge to buy?